Siftah/get_iplayer/installation.md

 Replace `sudo apt-get install` with `sudo zypper install` (openSUSE), `sudo pacman -S` (Arch Linux), `sudo pkg_add` (OpenBSD) or `sudo pkg_add -r` (FreeBSD).

 A few distros do not provide all the necessary external programs in their official repositories.
 You may need to acquire external programs from other repositories or - in rare instances - be required to build your own.
+Please check your distribution's repositories before installing.

 <a name="linux-manual-cli"></a>
 #### Command-line Interface (CLI)